pocofrosty/pocofrosty.github.io/content/post/wolf-erdogan-theorem/index.md

 {{< /inlineNote >}}, $$\int\left|\widehat{f_{I, P}} \widehat{f_{J, P}}\right|^2 \lesssim 2^k \int\left|f_{I, P}\right|^2 \int\left|f_{J, P}\right|^2$$

-If the reader wants more rigor, they are encouraged to look at Page 204 of [Mattila][https://www.cambridge.org/core/books/fourier-analysis-and-hausdorff-dimension/78A25BED2C6E4F9B911971305DC928B0].
+If the reader wants more rigor, they are encouraged to look at Page 204 of [Mattila][].

 The proof for $n > 2$ requires a "deep bilinear estimates" that won't be discussed until Chapter 25.